Certificates & Degree

 What is the tuition per class?

-Non-credit classes cost $675 + $6 registration fee per course, and will remain at that level for the foreseeable future.
+Non-credit classes cost $675 + $25 registration fee per course, and will remain at that level for the foreseeable future.
 Students may optionally earn 3 credits of graduate-level credit per course by registering for ARTS-EXT 500-level sections.
-Credit classes cost $1380 ($460/credit) + $47 registration fee per course.
+Credit classes cost $1422 ($474/credit) + $47 registration fee per course.
+In addition, our 300-level courses are available for 3 undergraduate-level credits per course at a cost of $1206 ($402/credit) + $47 registration fee per course.

 Students only need to purchase one text, Fundamentals of Arts Management, 6th edition for the majority of the Arts Management online classes offered by the Arts Extension Service (AES).
-The textbook is available for purchase for $69 + shipping here.
+The textbook is available for purchase for $69 + shipping here, and the shipping fee may be waived if you choose to pick up the book directly from our office on campus.
 Check our Publications page for additional texts.
-International orders must be made by phone or email.
+International and bulk orders must be made by email to firstname.lastname@example.org.

 No additional costs are associated with certification.
 Back to top.